HenestrosaDev/the-wordsmiths-collection/README.md

       height="156"
     >
     <h1 align="center">The Wordsmith's Collection</h1>
-    <p align="center">A website featuring a curated selection of the most important literary works in history.</p>
+    <p align="center">A website with a SaaS model that allows users to access a curated library of the most important literary works in history.</p>
     <p>
       <a href="https://github.com/HenestrosaDev/the-wordsmiths-collection/stargazers">
         <img